 About ASSMA · Public project information

-ASSMA is a research project on high sensitivity and adolescent mental health.
+ASSMA is a research project about high sensitivity and adolescent mental health.

 Target population